 - One-click Installer: Easily build your own Python installer including all dependencies-your end users don't need to know anything about Python. - Embedded code: Store your Python source code directly in Excel for easy deployment. - xlwings Reports: A template-based reporting mechanism, allowing business users to change the layout of the report without having to touch the Python code. - Markdown Formatting: Support for Markdown formatting of text in cells and shapes like e.g., text boxes. - Permissioning of Code Execution: Control which users can run which Python modules via xlwings. - Table.update(): An easy way to keep an Excel table in sync with a pandas DataFrame xlwings Reports xlwings Reports is a solution for template-based Excel and PDF reporting.
+Put differently, xlwings Reports turns Excel into a desktop publishing software.
 It allows business users without Python knowledge to create and maintain Excel templates without having to rely on a Python developer for every change: xlwings Reports separates the Python code (data acquisition/manipulation) from the Excel template (layout/formatting).